docxology/EvoJump/paper/output/pdf_ready.md

 ## Availability

-**Software**: The EvoJump package is available at [https://github.com/docxology/EvoJump](https://github.com/docxology/EvoJump) under the MIT license.
+**Software**: The EvoJump package is available at [https://github.com/docxology/EvoJump](https://github.com/docxology/EvoJump) under the Apache License 2.0.

 **Support**: Issues and feature requests can be submitted via GitHub Issues.
 Community discussion occurs on the project discussion board.